GeorgeHoneywood/george.honeywood.org.uk/content/blog/ecothon.md

 ## demo

 Last weekend I took part in a hackathon with 3 of my housemates.
-We decided to make an social network app that inspires people to live a more eco-concious lifestyle.
+We decided to make a social network app that inspires people to live a more eco-concious lifestyle.
 It has a concept of achievements, which are simple changes or tasks that people can make to reduce their environmental impact.

 {{< container-image path="images/ecothon/achievement.jpg" method="Resize" options="400x png Lanczos" width="45%" margin="10px" alt="Achievement" >}}